Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Illustrative application

 \section{Illustrative application}

 We implement the three `S' framework (Stratification, SoF regression, Sum of Single Effect) to investigate the causal effect of alcohol intake on SBP with a genetic instrument using observational data from UK Biobank.
 UK Biobank is a prospective cohort study of around half a million UK residents aged 40 to 69 years at baseline, recruited in 2006-2010 from across the United Kingdom \citep{sudlow2015}, and has been widely used for genetic causal inference.
 A recent Mendelian randomization study has implemented the stratification approach to investigate the stratum-specific effects of alcohol intake \citep{tian2023relaxing}, though the complete effect shape and the potential change-point are not well investigated.
 We consider 143,963 unrelated male individuals of European ancestries, who passed various quality control filters as described previously \citep{astle2016allelic}.
+We also conducted the analysis in female individuals, with the results provided in Appendix I of the Supplementary Materials.
 We construct a weighted genetic score for each individual from 93 genetic variants which have previously been shown to be associated with alcohol intake in 941,280 individuals at a genome-wide level of statistical significance \citep{liu2019alc}.
 Only around 124,590 individuals in this analysis were UK Biobank participants, minimizing bias due to sample overlap \citep{taylor2014mendelian}.
 The single weighted genetic score is used as the instrument in our nonlinear effect analysis.
-We are interested in the effect shape of alcohol intake on the SBP, particularly the potential change-point that divides the alcohol intake into the 'safe' region where no causal effect is detected and the 'danger' region within which causal effect exists.
+We are interested in the effect shape of alcohol intake on the SBP, particularly the potential change-point that divides the alcohol intake into the `safe' region where no causal effect is detected and the `danger' region within which causal effect exists.